Last updated on August 12, 2026

 Abilities that trigger when a creature enters the battlefield are great because they’re immediately impactful, so modal ETB triggers are that much better.
 Plundering Barbarian’s ability nukes an artifact or gives you Treasure, which has all kinds of utility and synergy.

-Digsite Engineer rewards you for your growing collection of artifacts with its casting trigger.
+Digsite Engineer rewards you for your growing collection of artifacts with its cast trigger.
 Its Constructs have power and toughness equal to your total artifacts, whether they’re tokens, equipment, creatures, whatever!

 Skullport Merchant trades you cards for your creatures’ lives or for your Treasure tokens.
 It gets you ahead by giving you Treasure upon ETB.
-I can see this in Rakdos () sacrifice decks, or in a deck that cares about low-powered creatures like Shirei, Shizo's Caretaker.
+This plays well in Rakdos () sacrifice decks, or in a deck that cares about low-powered creatures like Shirei, Shizo's Caretaker.

 #6.
 Bruenor Battlehammer